 Take the train near Cheetah Hunt.

 If you take the train near Cheetah Hunt you will get to go on the parts of Serengeti Plain and see many of the animals.
 Depending on who is on your train you may get some really fun commentary on the different animals you will see.
-(This is also a great place to snag a nap for sleepy children because you can ride it around the entire park.)
 This is also a great place to rest your feet while you are on the train.
-If you don’t take the train, take the sky line ride.
+If you don’t take the train, take the skyline ride.

 Bring Backup Clothes.